astronomer/docs/learn/dag-factory.md

 - Python version 3.6.0 or greater
 - Apache Airflow version 2.0 or greater

 If you're an Astronomer customer, you must have an Astro project with a supported version of Astro Runtime.
+See [Astro Runtime lifecycle schedule](/astro/runtime-version-lifecycle-policy.mdx#astro-runtime-lifecycle-schedule) for a list of currently supported Runtime versions.

 ## Step 1: Install DAG Factory